MicrosoftDocs/entra-docs/docs/identity/authentication/howto-mfa-mfasettings.md

 ## Fraud alert

-[Report suspicious activity](#report-suspicious-activity) replaced Fraud alert due to its integration with Identity Protection for risk-driven remediation, better reporting capabilities, and least-privileged administration.
+[Report suspicious activity](#report-suspicious-activity) replaces Fraud alert due to its integration with Identity Protection for risk-driven remediation, better reporting capabilities, and least-privileged administration.
+The Fraud alert feature will be removed on March 1, 2025.

 The Fraud alert feature lets users report fraudulent attempts to access their resources.
 When an unknown and suspicious MFA prompt is received, users can report the fraud attempt by using the Microsoft Authenticator app or through their phone.
 The following fraud alert configuration options are available: